VRConservation/confi/_sources/chapters/3_fire.md

 ```
 <span style="font-size: 9px;">Photo credit: Noah Berger/AP</span>

-Six years later, the forest needed just one spark to explode the Caldor Fire, affecting 221,835 acres across three counties and destroying more than 1,000 structures over 68 days [CAL FIRE, 2021](https://www.fire.ca.gov/incidents/2021/8/14/caldor-fire).
-Over half the burned acres were classified as high or very high severity and destroyed 782 structures.
+Six years later, the forest needed just one spark to explode the Caldor Fire, which affected 221,835 acres across three counties over 68 days [CAL FIRE, 2021](https://www.fire.ca.gov/incidents/2021/8/14/caldor-fire).
+Over half the burned acres were classified as high or very high severity.

 Reducing these harmful conditions will require forest health solutions that integrate communities, infrastructure, ecological thinning, and responsible biomass utilization, which are critical to reducing the negative impacts that unhealthy forested systems pose.
 Addressing unnatural conditions due to past forest and fire management regimes is a massive undertaking, already garnering billions of dollars from state and federal resources and countless organizational resources.
 However, getting to the scale needed is challenging due to localized environmental conditions, organizational capacity, funding, and environmental compliance.[^1]